French honorifics: Social

 Usage of "Mademoiselle" varies based on regions and ideology.
 In Canada and Switzerland, public administrations have been banned from using this title for a long time.
 France has taken this step in 2012.
 In Belgium, its use is not recommended, but not forbidden either.

 In France, calling a young woman "Mademoiselle" is usually considered more polite, and calling a middle-aged woman "Mademoiselle" can be a way to tell her that she looks like she is in her twenties and may therefore be considered flattering.
-In Canada, on the other hand, this usage may be considered offensive or out of fashion.